 Pleasant Point Nature Preserve

 From Route 1 in Thomaston, head south on Route 97 toward Cushing.
 Travel for 6.8 miles and turn left onto Salt Pond Road.
-Continue for 1.4 miles and turn right onto Pleasant Point Road.
-After 2.2 miles, turn left onto Stone’s Point Road.
 (Ignore the first sign for Stone's Point Road.
 It is a loop that intersects with Pleasant Point Road twice.
-You want the lower intersection.)
-Parking is available in a small, grassy area on the left on Stone's Point Road, just after turning off from Pleasant Point Road (see map).
+You will want the lower intersection.)
+Parking is available in a small, grassy area on the left on Stone's Point Road after the first hill.
+You will the kiosk beyond some bollards.